Priestley-Centre/Near_term_warming/FaIR_data/emissions/readme.txt

-Emissions time series used in the FaIR simulations.

-Units are given for all major GHGs and SLCFs.
-For the minor GHGs, the unit is kilotons/year.
+Time-series of emissions for each emissions scenario; the SSP datasets were obtained from https://www.rcmip.org/ and the NDCs dataset was provided by Joeri Rogelj.
+Units are given for all major GHGs and SLCFs, and for minor GHGs the unit is kilotons/year.